rsura-edu/CPSC542-Assignment2/README.md

 ## 4) A list of all references used to complete the assignment, including peers (if applicable):

+- Discussed with Shree Murthy and Dylan Inafuku about hyperparameter tuning and grad cam implementation
 - https://arxiv.org/pdf/1505.04597.pdf for U-net architecture
 - https://www.tensorflow.org/api_docs/python/tf/keras/utils/load_img for loading images
 - https://scikit-learn.org/stable/modules/generated/sklearn.metrics.jaccard_score.html for IOU score
+- Old CPSC 393 code for model architecture and matplotlib
+- Old CPSC 392 code for random forest

 ## 5) Instructions for running the assignment